-Our French bakery and pastry classes are taught by two SYB graduates: one each from the 4th and 5th batches.
-Based on their outstanding capabilities, SYB selected Jin Huizi (Inès) and Zhang Shuai (Julien) to study at the “Ecole Française de Boulangerie et Pâtisserie d’Aurillac” (EFBPA), a partner of SYB and one of the best French bakery schools in France.
+Our French bakery and pastry classes are taught by two SYB graduates: one each from the 6th and 8th batches.
+Based on their outstanding capabilities, SYB selected Wang Jinyi (Adele) and Liu Dong (Max) to study at the “Ecole Française de Boulangerie et Pâtisserie d’Aurillac” (EFBPA), a partner of SYB and one of the best French bakery schools in France.
 Prior to their studies in France, the students enrolled in an intensive French language course thanks to the support of Alliance Française in Shanghai.
 They also had the opportunity to take two additional months of French classes at Vichy Cavilam in France before starting their programme.
 After a lot of hard work in both the theory and practical classes, they successfully graduated with the C.A.P. diploma from EFBPA.
-Following their return to Shanghai in June 2015, they are now teaching our current students: Zhang Shuai is teaching bakery and Jin Huizi pastry.
+Following their return to Shanghai in June 2018, they are now teaching our current students: Liu Dong is teaching bakery and Wang Jinyi pastry.

 Our efforts towards a sustainable training/sustainability

-The two teachers are already the second group of graduates who were selected to study at EFBPA in France.
+The two teachers are already the third group of graduates who were selected to study at EFBPA in France.
 Indeed, in 2011, Zhang Zhenghai, Wang Li and Xiao Jinjin, graduates from the first class of the SYB program, obtained their C.A.P. diploma and went on to teach SYB students for four consecutive years.
-All five of them are living examples of how our programme can successfully train bakers, but more importantly, develop socially-minded citizens who are ready to give back to society through the skills that they have acquired from SYB.
+In 2015, Jin Huizi and Zhang Shuai also completed their training in France.
+All seven of them are living examples of how our programme can successfully train bakers, but more importantly, develop socially-minded citizens who are ready to give back to society through the skills that they have acquired from SYB.

 Previously, SYB was blessed with having Thomas Kalkhoven to teach in our program.
 Thomas Kalkhoven is a Chinese-speaking French baker with a passion for teaching.
 Thanks to Lesaffre’s support, who recommended him to SYB as a part-time trainer, Thomas taught the second and the third batches of students with unwavering dedication and patience.